ashleshakadam/Real-Time-Weather-Forecasting-Tool/README.md

 # Overview

 To develop this application, the trifecta of web technologies, i.e., HTML, CSS, and JavaScript were used.
 Node.js and Express Technologies helped in creating a proper back-end of the app server in JavaScript.
-Weather data is extracted from another website using API calls.
+Weather data is extracted from https://openweathermap.org/api using API calls.
 An input textbox is conjured in the app's UI where users can enter the name of a location.

 # Preview